raphaelrpl/bdc-catalog/RUNNING.rst

         When a ``parent`` is not given for **other modules** the revision will be placed into default branch ``()`` and you may face issues during ``bdc-db alembic upgrade``.
+        The ``--parent`` argument is required only in the first revision generation.
         If the path is not given the new revision will be placed in the ``bdc_db/alembic`` directory and should be moved.